 B2B marketing promotes goods or services to other businesses, typically in large volumes, with lengthy sales cycles, to multiple decision-makers and companies with more complex needs than individual customers.

 This article will further define B2B Marketing, the differences and similarities between B2B and B2C and their respective marketing strategies.
 Finally, we will illustrate with examples to help bring to life these core concepts.

 B2B marketing allows businesses to increase brand awareness and nurture leads to convert these prospective leads into paid customers.
 The ideal scenario for B2B marketing is to develop long-term marketing relationships to drive sustainable growth.

 When considering which B2B marketing strategy to implement, it’s essential to understand the buyer’s journey.
-The buyer’s journey is important when mapping out marketing strategies and how businesses implement such approaches.
+The buyer’s journey is crucial when mapping out marketing strategies and how businesses implement such approaches.
 The three principal stages to consider are Awareness - Consideration - Decision.

-In B2B marketing the awareness stage is when the customer identifies an opportunity or a problem.
+In B2B marketing, the awareness stage is when the customer identifies an opportunity or a problem.
 The consideration phase is when the customer has clearly defined and given a name to this problem or opportunity and is committed to researching how to solve it.
 The third and final stage is when the customer has decided on their solution strategy and has shortlisted a list of vendors.

 There are several strategies that businesses can use to help their B2B clients reach new levels of sustainable success.
 These include:

 Ninety-three per cent of digital marketers use email marketing.
 Email marketing should align with B2B customers who think in a logical, ROI-oriented fashion.
 Marketing campaigns must focus on factors such as time, money and resources.
 Newsletters are a critical component of email marketing success.
 Best practices include writing enticing subject lines, one CTA per email, a segmented and targeted approach and a responsive email design.